Engineered Near and Far Field Optical Response of Dielectric Nanostuctures using Focused Cylindrical Vector Beams: Focused cylindrical vector beams exciting a dielectric nanoparticle

 The shape influence is investigated by considering oblate and prolate nanospheroids.
-Starting from a sphere excited by a wave propagating along the $z$-axis and a linear polarization along the $x$-axis in the Gaussian case, a deformation is applied along one of the axis (referred to as the symmetry axis) at constant volume.
-The spheroid shape is defined by its aspect ratio $r$, corresponding to the half length of the symmetry axis divided by the sphere radius $R$.
+Starting from a sphere, a deformation is applied along one of the axis (referred to as the symmetry axis) at constant volume.
+The spheroid shape (oblate or prolate) is defined by the aspect ratio $r$, equal to the symmetry axis half-length divided by the sphere radius $R$. $r>1$ (resp. $r<1$) corresponds to a prolate (resp. oblate) spheroid.
+An example of deformation along the $z$-axis is given in Fig.~\ref{fig:spheroid_azi}(a-c).